Skip to main content

 Spinal cord injuries

-Causes, biological mechanisms, symptoms, diagnosis and treatment
+Causes, mechanisms, symptoms, diagnosis and treatment

-Last update: 29/09/2024 Reading time: 1min
+Last update: 14/02/2025 Reading time: 1min

 Description

-Description of trauma
+Description of spinal injuries

-In the case of tetraplegia or paraplegia, the aim is to enable the severed or compressed spinal cord to function again, by restoring the continuity of the millions of axons that run through it.
+In the case of tetraplegia or paraplegia, the aim is to enable the severed or compressed spinal cord to function again by restoring the continuity of the millions of axons that run through it.

 Research

-Research by the Paris Brain Institute
+Research by Paris Brain Institute

 Our news on the subject